Tucker Reed: Self-identified survivor of unsubstantiated gendered violence

-Reed first gained notoriety as an opponent of gendered violence (specifically sexual abuse against women) when she published the name of her alleged rapist to a blog.
+Reed first gained notoriety as an opponent of gendered violence (specifically sexual abuse against women) when she published the name of her alleged assaulter to a blog.
 According to Reed's blog, in 2013 the USC Student Judicial Affairs and Community Standards office deemed "the burden of proof was not reached to find that a violation of the Student Conduct Code occurred."
 The case was later rejected by the LAPD, a private investigator, and the LA District Attorney.
 Reed was found liable for defamation in a counter-suit.
 Australian criminologist and feminist Anastasia Powell identified Reed in 2015 as one of several women who used the internet to engage in what would traditionally be deemed "vigilante" behavior in "resistance to rape culture" in Rape Justice: Beyond the Criminal Law.

 In September 2013, Reed spoke out as a proponent of "mandatory exit surveys" at college campuses, designed to better monitor the efficacy of policies and programs regarding student safety.
 Such surveys would, according to Reed, prevent internal corruption and dismissal of valid student claims because they would create an external reference monitoring whether colleges remain in compliance with the Clery Act and their own safety policies.